|

 Sam & Len

-Children of Lodicia & William Sims:
+Children of Lodicia & William F. Sims:

 Martha Ann Sims, John Sims, W.T.
 Sims, Dick Sims, Edward Green Sims, Joe Sims, Lawson